Difference Between Spin off vs Split off

 Key Differences Between Spin off vs Split off

-Some of the key difference between spin off and split off are as discussed below:
+Some of the key differences between spin off and split off are as discussed below:

 - Allotment of Shares: In case of spin off, the shareholders in the parent company are offered the share of the spun off entity on pro rata basis, whereas in case of split off, the shareholders in the parent company are offered the shares of split off entity only in exchange of that of the parent company.

-- Right of Shareholding: In case of spin off, the existing shareholders enjoy the advantage of becoming shareholders of two separate entities, whereas in case of split off, the existing shareholder either have to accept shares of the new subsidiary in exchange for the parent company or continue with the parent company – effectively they have shareholding in only one company.
+- Right of Shareholding: In case of spin off, the existing shareholders enjoy the advantage of becoming shareholders of two separate entities, whereas, in the case of split off, the existing shareholder either have to accept shares of the new subsidiary in exchange for the parent company or continue with the parent company – effectively they have a shareholding in only one company.

-- Business Objective: In case of spin off, the parent company intends to create a separate identity for the spun off entity, whereas in case of split off, the parent company seeks to separate its core business from that of the new subsidiary.
+- Business Objective: In the case of spin off, the parent company intends to create a separate identity for the spun off entity, whereas, in case of split off, the parent company seeks to separate its core business from that of the new subsidiary.

 Spin off vs Split off Comparison Table